 - Review the Society's vision, mission, values and strategy: The Board has had full oversight of the progress of the Society strategy during the year.
+The impact of the pandemic has been closely monitored and the Board received regular updates of issues arising and actions taken, such as on the performance of investments, suspension of short deferred products and remote working arrangements, which also applied to the Board.
 At each meeting the Board had the opportunity to question and challenge the work being undertaken.
-The October Board Meeting was used to review the strategy for the Society. - Review of principal risks: The Board and Audit & Risk Committee undertake a regular formal review of the principal risks to the Society. - Risk appetite: The Board considers its adherence to and appropriateness of the risk appetite at each meeting, with a formal annual review held in October of each year, in conjunction with the review of strategy. - Board evaluation: Internal Board evaluation is carried out annually, with external reviews commissioned every three years.
-The next external review will be conducted towards the end of 2020. - Operational performance updates: The Board receives regular operational performance updates from each of the Society's key business streams, giving executive management the opportunity to interact with the Board.
+The October Board Meeting was used to review the strategy for the Society. - Review of principal risks: The Board and Audit & Risk Committee undertake a regular formal review of the principal risks to the Society. - Risk Appetite: The Board considers its adherence to and appropriateness of the risk appetite quarterly, with a formal annual review held each year, in conjunction with the review of the ORSA. - Board Evaluation: Internal Board evaluation is carried out annually, with the intention to commission external reviews every three years.
+The next external review is intended to be conducted towards the end of 2021, the delay resulting from the pandemic. - Operational performance updates: The Board receives regular operational performance updates from each of the Society's key business streams, giving executive management the opportunity to further interact with the Board on their specialist areas of responsibility.
+These included the impact of the pandemic and the mitigations taken to offset this, such as some sales staff being transferred to help deal with the higher volumes of claims.